fenkicorp/calm-dental-care/_fees/plan.md

 Pure Calm is our private dental service.
 Using the latest technology and operating in more relaxed appointment times we can deliver the very best level of care.

 A payment plan (£11.50 per month) provides you with dental examinations, hygiene appointments, insurance and a 20% discount off the cost of treatment.
-To sign up simply call into the practice to fill in a registration form, or download the <a href="{{ site.baseurl }}/assets/form.pdf" target="_blank">registration form</a> and post it on to us.
+To sign up simply call into the practice to fill in a registration form, or download the <a href="{{ site.baseurl }}/assets/form.pdf" target="blank">registration form</a> and post it on to us.

 <h3>Membership Plan</h3>